cupokoffi8/Stevens/README.md

 # Stevens
-Alexander Gaskins classwork at Stevens Institute of Technology
+Alexander Gaskins data at Stevens Institute of Technology